Santa Fe College Team Physicians

-There are many support services for student-athletes of which we are proud to offer, but none more so than the relationship we have developed with the doctors, trainers and health care staff at the University of Florida.
+There are many support services for student-athletes of which we are proud to offer, but none more so than the relationship we have developed with the doctors, athletic trainers and health care staff at the University of Florida.

 Injuries are an unwelcome part of the game that comes without warning and often causes great mental and physical anguish.
 Although we cannot totally prevent injuries, I am relieved to say that we can and do offer the very best post injury treatment available for our student-athletes.

 Their dedication to our student-athletes, the coaches and the college is second to none.
 Their attention to detail is admirable and their ability to build trusting relationships with the student-athletes is comforting.

 SF Athletics and UF Healthcare is a winning team!

 BRYAN PRINE, M.D., earned his medical degree at the University of Florida in 2004 before going on to complete his residency in Family Medicine at the University Florida and his fellowship in Primary Care Sports Medicine at the University of Florida.

 He joined UF in 2010 to work in the Department of Orthopaedics and has held several positions over the years, including Staff Physician-Medical Director at Shands Lake Shore Sports Medicine and Musculoskeletal Center and Medical Director for Shands Lake Shore, Live Oak, and Starke Regional Medical Centers.

 Prine is currently the Medical Director of the UF OrthoCare Clinic and is a member of the American Medical Society for Sports Medicine and the American College of Sports Medicine.